Anishpras/personal-blog-app-express-nextjs/README.md

 ## Development Choices

-1. **TypeScript**: We chose TypeScript for improved developer experience, static typing, and better tooling support.
+1. **TypeScript**: I chose TypeScript for improved developer experience, static typing, and better tooling support.

-2. **Prisma ORM**: Prisma was selected for its type-safe database access, ease of use, and powerful migration capabilities.
+2. **Prisma ORM**: I selected Prisma for its type-safe database access, ease of use, and powerful migration capabilities.

-3. **RESTful API Design**: We implemented a RESTful API structure for intuitive and standardized endpoints.
+3. **RESTful API Design**: I implemented a RESTful API structure for intuitive and standardized endpoints.

 4. **JWT Authentication**: JWT provides a stateless authentication mechanism, suitable for scalable applications.

 5. **Environment Variables**: Sensitive information (database URL, JWT secret) is stored in environment variables for security.

-6. **Error Handling**: We've implemented basic error handling throughout the application, with specific error messages for different scenarios.
+6. **Error Handling**: I've implemented basic error handling throughout the application, with specific error messages for different scenarios.

 7. **CORS**: Cross-Origin Resource Sharing is enabled to allow requests from the frontend application.